-As was discussed in Section 1, there are three categories of designated uses in Pennsylvania:
+As discussed in Section 1 of this Handbook, there are five categories of designated uses in Pennsylvania:

 - Aquatic Life Uses;

-- Water Supply Uses; and
+- · Water Supply Uses;

+- Recreation and Fish Consumption Uses;

+- · Special Protection Uses; and

-- Recreational Uses.
+- Other.

 In Pennsylvania, the special protection designations of HQ and EV are available to protect the aquatic life uses of eligible streams.
-Because this handbook provides guidance on how to petition for redesignation of your stream to HQ or EV status, this Section will focus on how to determine your streams' current designated use for aquatic life only, and will not discuss the water supply and recreational uses that are designated for your stream.
+Because this Handbook provides guidance on how to petition for redesignation of your stream to HQ or EV status, this Section will focus on how to determine your streams' current designated use for aquatic life only and will not discuss the water supply and recreational uses that are designated for your stream.

-§ 2.2: Determining Designated Uses for Aquatic Life.
+§ 2.2: Determining Designated Use for Aquatic Life.